noobshow/terms/merchant_declaration/hk.md

 9. Indemnifying FDMS and keeping us indemnified against all losses, claims, demands, damages, proceedings, liabilities, costs (including all legal costs on a full indemnity basis) and expenses incurred or suffered by us arising out of or in connection with this Settlement Account Nomination;

-10. Acknowledging that FDMS may terminate this Settlement Account Nomination at any time by giving you 30 days’ prior written notice of such termination without having to assign any reason; and
+10. Acknowledging that FDMS may terminate this Settlement Account Nomination at any time by giving you 30 days' prior written notice of such termination without having to assign any reason; and

 11. Acknowledging that in the event you decide to terminate the appointment of Earthport PLC as your agent for the settlement and receipt of all settlement funds relating to or in connection with the FDMS Agreement into the above nominated Settlement Accounts, FDMS reserves the right to amend/increase its pricings or fees for the provision of merchant acquiring services under the FDMS Agreement.